thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 Located at: *settings icon -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Tempeture -> NEXT ARROW (>) -> Probe Offsets*

+### BT Touch Probe offsets

+You can modify the offset of you probe within the touch screen interface to center your nozzle.
+For example: If you happen to use [this dual fan printhead](https://www.thingiverse.com/thing:4949488), the X offset is 47.5 You can set this at: *settings icon -> Configuration -> Advanced Settings -> Probe Offsets*

 ### Live Z Offset (Baby Stepping) Location

 While printing:  *settings icon -> Tune -> NEXT ARROW (>) -> Probe Z Offset*

-### Dual Fan BT Touch Probe offsets

-If you happen to use [this dual fan printhead](https://www.thingiverse.com/thing:4949488), the X offset is 47.5 You can set this at: *settings icon -> Configuration -> Advanced Settings -> Probe Offsets*

 # FAQ's